How to Register a Car in North Carolina

 North Carolina Vehicle Registration Fees and Taxes

-Typical registration costs include:
+Typical registration costs include the following:

 - Certificate of Title: $52